navyapriyanandi-tamu/Final-Project-Tabular-Q-vs-Deep-RL/README.md

 ## License & Citation

 This project is intended for **academic and research use**.
 If you use or extend this work, please cite the repository and the original Poloniex dataset source.
+This work was inspired by and structurally adapted from [wassname/rl-portfolio-management](https://github.com/wassname/rl-portfolio-management).